-Prosecutors prepared to ask grand jury to indict Trump in classified docs case
+Trump protests innocence over classified documents as grand jury indictment looms

-Trump news – live: Prosecutors prepared to ask grand jury to indict Trump in classified documents case
+Trump news – live: Trump protests innocence over classified documents as grand jury indictment looms

-All the latest news today on ex-president’s 2024 presidential campaign, legal woes, and Truth Social rants
+All the latest news today on ex-president’s 2024 presidential campaign, legal woes and Truth Social rants

 Related: The competition squaring up to Donald Trump